openmanuscript/minuscript/doc/scenes/spec.md

 **CHAPTER**
 A chapter is a collection of scene files, with additional optional metadata.
-Chapter ordering is implicit in the file.
-Ordering of *scenes* is explicit in the array of scenes.
+Chapters are numbered automatically based on their order in the file.
+Scenes are included in the order that they appear in the scene list.

 - **desc**  A short description of the chapter, to be used in outlines.
 - **pov**   Point of view of the chapter.
 Any string is valid.
 - **scenes** An array of scene names.
-If the chapter is being used, the scenes in this array must be present in the `scenes/` directory.
-See the section on **tags** for more information about controlling *scenes*.
+These are expected to be present in the `scenes` directory, but this is not strictly required by the specification.
 - **setting** The setting of the scene.
 Any string is valid.
 - **story** A description of the story points in a scene.
 This is used for notes to the author, and is not included in the outline.